robert-westenberger/knowledgebase/frontend-masters-notes/complete-intro-to-react-v6.md

 * The only argument to useState is the initial state.
 ## useEffect
 * Handles side effects (data fetching, subscriptions, manually changing the DOM from React components).
-* Serves the same purpose as componentDidMount, componentDidUpdate, componentWillUnmount
+* Serves the same purpose as componentDidMount, componentDidUpdate, componentWillUnmount, but unified into a single API.